Saiyato/volumio-snapcast-plugin/README.md

 4. Enjoy in-sync music

 The package will install both the client and server, you can en- or disable any component in the plugin settings.

+Please note that I did not write the SnapCast application, I merely supplied means to easily install it.
+You can find the SnapCast project here: https://github.com/badaix/snapcast